kandersolar/pvlib-python/paper/2023/paper.md

 meet in person at user's group and tutorial sessions run by pvlib python maintainers and community members alike.
-To date, these meetings have been held at the IEEE Photovoltaics Specialists Conference (PVSC), the PVPMC Workshops, and PyData Global.
+To date, these meetings have been held at the IEEE Photovoltaics Specialists Conference (PVSC), the PVPMC Workshops, and the PyData Global conference.
 \autoref{fig:timeline} shows a timeline of these meetings, along with other notable events in the project's history.

-Finally, it is worth pointing out that pvlib python contributors and users are part of a broader community around not just pvlib python but also other members of the pvlib "family": pvanalytics, a package for PV data quality assurance and feature recognition algorithms [@pvpmc2022_pvanalytics_update], and twoaxistracking, a package for simulating self-shading in arrays of two-axis solar trackers [@Jensen2022].
+Finally, it is worth pointing out that pvlib python contributors and users are part of a broader community around not just pvlib python itself but also other members of the pvlib software "family": pvanalytics, a package for PV data quality assurance and feature recognition algorithms [@pvpmc2022_pvanalytics_update], and twoaxistracking, a package for simulating self-shading in arrays of two-axis solar trackers [@Jensen2022].